mrsobakin/itmournament/README.md

 You'll have to have docker to run it.
 Also, add yourself to `docker` group to avoid running testing system as sudo.

 You use windows and want to run it?
-[Oh, geez, that too bad](https://www.youtube.com/watch?v=NunTJ_k9M14).
+[Oh, geez, that's too bad](https://www.youtube.com/watch?v=NunTJ_k9M14).